Sgt. Maj. Goodyear Relinquishes Post to Sgt. Maj. Dorsey

-U.S. Marine Corps Sgt.
-Maj.
-Carlos A. Ruiz, the 20th Sergeant Major of the Marine Corps, attends Marine Corps Recruiting Command’s Sergeant Major Relief and Appointment ceremony at the National Museum of the Marine Corps, Triangle, Va., July 9, 2025.
+U.S. Marines with Marine Corps Recruiting Command host a Relief and Appointment ceremony at the National Museum of the Marine Corps in Triangle, Va., July 9, 2025.
 During the ceremony Sgt.
 Maj.
-Allen B. Goodyear relinquished his post to Sgt.
+Goodyear relinquished his post as MCRC sergeant major to Sgt.
 Maj.
-Jesse J. Dorsey Jr.
+Jesse J. Dorsey Jr. (U.S. Marine Corps video by Sgt.
+Aidan Hekker)

 |Date Taken: